Black Therapist

 It’s Time To Take A Load Off

 Sis, I know the bag is heavy and that you’re tired of carrying it all.
-You’re exhausted by the drive that in order to feel worthy, you need to be perfect.
+You’re exhausted by the drive that in order to feel worthy, you have to do it all.
 But I am here to assure you with the right support, freedom is possible.

 Imagine waking up feeling rested, setting boundaries without fear, and taking a break without guilt.
 Together, we’ll replace old beliefs with the truth that you are enough, teaching you how to manage emotions and protect your peace.